Skip to main content

 Consult the list of FEG partners

-• Can I go on a mobility trip if I am on a sandwich course?
+• Can I go on a work-study mobility program?

-If you are on a work-study program, you can go on a mobility trip abroad for a shorter period of time if necessary (during a period devoted to your studies) and earn less than 30 credits.
+If you're on a work-study program, you can go on a mobility trip abroad for a shorter stay if necessary (during a period devoted to your studies), but for less than 30 credits.

 • Why do I need to check the compatibility of university calendars?

-Some universities have staggered academic calendars: Germany and Austria (beginning of S1 in mid-October), Southern Hemisphere (beginning of S1 in July/August).
-Please note that in Italy and Spain the exams are usually held in January, so it is often easier to leave for these destinations for a full year or for the second semester.
+Some universities have staggered academic calendars: Germany and Austria (S1 starts in mid-October), Southern Hemisphere (S1 starts in July/August).
+In Italy and Spain, exams are usually held in January, so it's often easier to leave for these destinations for a full year or for S2.

-• How do I choose my courses in the universities?
+• How do I choose my university courses?

-First of all, you have to choose the FEG course for which you want to go on mobility.
-Then, you will find on the FEG website the list of courses given in this program and you will search on the websites of the partner universities for the equivalent courses (semester and year-long).
-The objective is to obtain the same skills in the host university as if you had stayed at the FEG.
+First of all, you need to choose the FEG course for which you want to go on a mobility trip.
+Then, on the FEG website, you'll find a list of the courses offered in that program, and you can search for equivalent courses (semester or full-year) on the websites of our partner universities.
+The aim is to obtain the same skills in the host university as if you had stayed at the FEG.

-• What happens if I have not validated my credits?
+• What happens if I haven't validated my credits?

-Some foreign programs do not have a make-up session, so make sure to ask beforehand.
+Some foreign courses don't have a make-up session, so make sure you find out beforehand.

-Who should I contact to advance my project?
+Who should I contact to move my project forward?

-For administrative questions, contact Céline Roubinowitz - celine.roubinowitz@univ-amu.fr or Caroline Laux - caroline.laux@univ-amu.fr (see bottom of page), for pedagogical questions, contact the person in charge of the course (to find his/her name, go to the Training page of the targeted course on the FEG website).
+For administrative questions, contact Chloé Planeau chloe.planeau@univ-amu.fr or Caroline Laux - caroline.laux@univ-amu.fr (see bottom of page).
+For pedagogical questions, contact the person in charge of pedagogy (to find his/her name, go to the "Formation" page on the FEG website).

 • Financing

-Depending on the destination chosen (Europe or outside Europe), different grants are possible and can be combined.
-More information on the AMU page dedicated to mobility, or contact International Relations.
+Depending on the destination you choose (Europe or outside Europe), various grants are available and can be combined.
+More information on the AMU mobility page, or contact International Relations.

-• How long do I have to be away for to be eligible for a grant?
+• How long do I have to be away to qualify for a grant?

 You must be away for at least 2 months to be eligible for a mobility grant.

-• Do I need to have a sum of money available in my current account to go away?
+• Do I need to have a certain amount of money in my current account to be able to go away?

 Yes, for 2 reasons: